GoldEagle93/meld/docs/tutorial/protein_DNA_tutorial.rst

 protein-DNA-contacts.dat
 ----------------------------

 Since we are not interested in denaturing the protein at high temperature, we need to keep it's tertiary structure with some room for flexibility.
-We use the python script ``calculate-protein-contacts.py`` to find the backbone ``CA``s that are in proximity of each other and apply restraints on their pairwise distances to keep the conformation as it is.
+We use the python script ``calculate-protein-contacts.py`` to find the backbone ``CAs`` that are in proximity of each other and apply restraints on their pairwise distances to keep the conformation as it is.

 starting-structure.pdb
 ----------------------------